Migration to another mailbox database finished a couple of weeks ago. We like to remove…

 Conclusion

-In this article, you learned how to count mailboxes per database in Exchange with PowerShell.
+You learned how to count mailboxes per database in Exchange with PowerShell.
 You can use the mailbox count commands in Exchange 2010/2013/2016/2019.
 The first command will list all the databases count in the organization.
 Run the second command if you only want to find the count of a specific database.

 Did you enjoy this article?
 You may also like Count mailboxes per Exchange Server with PowerShell.
 Don’t forget to follow us and share this article.